-Stockholm (NordSIP) – Pfizer announced it the issuance of a US$1.25 billion ten-year “sustainability” bond aiming to advance the UN Sustainable Development Goals (SDGs), specifically SDGs 1, 3, 6, 7, and 9.
+Stockholm (NordSIP) – Pfizer announced the issuance of a US$1.25 billion ten-year “sustainability” bond aiming to advance the UN Sustainable Development Goals (SDGs), specifically SDGs 1, 3, 6, 7, and 9.
 According to Pfizer, the funds can also be directed towards efforts to counteract the ongoing COVID19 pandemic.

 According to the pharmaceutical company, proceeds from the bond will go towards capital investments in the manufacturing and development capacity of medicines and vaccines, including work to address the global COVID-19 pandemic and the threat of antimicrobial resistance.

 Proceeds will also be used to help manage the company’s environmental impact, and support increased patient access to medicines and vaccines, especially among underserved populations, and strengthen healthcare systems.
 Among other projects, the bond’s proceeds will be channelled towards drive long-standing strategies to become more energy-efficient, conserve more water, reduce waste and increase recycling associated with our operations and construct “green” buildings.

 Pfizer will publish a report on the allocation of proceeds and the resulting outcomes every year, starting in 2021one year from the date of issuance.
 Reporting on the use of proceeds will be accompanied by a statement from management confirmed by an examination report from an independent accountant.
 Sustainalytics reviewed Pfizer’s sustainability bond framework and confirmed it supports various United Nations Sustainable Development Goals (SDGs).
 According to the second opinion, “Sustainalytics is of the opinion that the Pfizer Inc. Sustainability Bond Framework is credible, impactful and aligns with the Sustainability Bond Guidelines 2018.”